Data Workflow Component

 Configure the Input Operator

-The Input operator brings the data from the Data Table component into the Data Workflow.
+You'll configure an Input operator to retrieve the Data Table component data and input it into the Data Workflow.

 1. Drag and drop an Input operator onto your Data Workflow canvas.